 The worst thing you can do is ask the designer to “make it pop”, please remove that line from your repertoire, instead you could follow this script:

 “Hi _____, Thank you for this concept design.
 Can we/I please see some alternatives with different colours, something eye-catching and engaging, perhaps the main focus could be ______ and _____?
 Just an idea.
 The design right now just seems to be off slightly, I/We really like the way you have done ______.”

 Issue 2: The design isn’t fitting the brief, in fact, the designer seems to have gotten it completely wrong

 “Hi _____, Thank you for sending this through.
-I/We feel like we need to revisit the brief as the design has a different approach then what is needed, I write this with the most respect to you.
-Can I/we see another version of this with an image more like (insert example) or (insert another example).
+I/We feel like we need to revisit the brief as the design has a different approach than what is needed, I write this with the most respect to you.
+Can I/we see another version of this with an image more like (insert example) or (insert another example)?
 I know design is a process and am willing to work with you on this.”